 - Measurable results

 - Projects: Listed by technology or service

-Top tip: Keep the board of directors up to date with the project list and on-going best practice security adoption across the business.
+Top tip: Keep the board of directors updated with the project list and ongoing best practice security adoption across the business.

 Here is an account of the foremost important types of cybersecurity:

 Application security - Application security involves the protection of an application through vulnerability management.

 Critical infrastructure - Critical infrastructure represents the assets that are vital for the effective running of society and the economy.